Which One Of These Statements Is True?

 A) In California, a firefighter is currently working to eliminate chemical flame retardants

-B) Katie asked me to write this post so she could wear footie pajamas
+B) My daughter asked me to write this post so she could wear footie pajamas

 C) A star witness for the flame retardant industry flat out lied about babies dying in house fires, and your children are paying the price with their health